ncase/anxiety/scenes/act1.md

 {{/if}}

 {{if _.seppuku}}
-b: They'll bludgeon you with a textbook and slice your belly open and say "this is what you get for not studying, SEPUKKU'D"
+b: They'll bludgeon you with a pomodoro timer and slice your belly open and say "this is what slackers get, SEPUKKU'D"
 {{/if}}

 {{if !_.whitebread && !_.seppuku}}